microsoft/vscode-docs/docs/python/run.md

 There are a number of features supported in the terminal via [Terminal Shell Integration](https://code.visualstudio.com/docs/terminal/shell-integration).
 Features such as run recent command, command decorators, and improved accessibility are supported via shell integration.
 To enable or disable shell integration in the terminal, you can toggle `python.terminal.shellIntegration.enabled` in your settings.

-## Run Python Code
+## Run Python code

-The Python extension allows you to run Python code without any configuration needed.
+The Python extension offers a variety of ways to run Python code without any additional configuration.

 1. Click the **Run Python File in Terminal** play button in the top-right side of the editor.

 ![Using the Run Python File in Terminal button](images/tutorial/run-python-file-in-terminal-button.png)

-The button opens a terminal panel in which your Python interpreter is automatically activated, then runs `python3 hello.py` (macOS/Linux) or `python hello.py` (Windows):
+The button opens a terminal panel in which your Python interpreter is automatically activated, then runs the specified script (for example, `python3 hello.py` (macOS/Linux) or `python hello.py` (Windows)):

 ![Program output in a Python terminal](images/tutorial/output-in-terminal.png)